hhangular/hhangular/README.md

 They are mainly developed and maintained by [hhfrancois](https://github.com/hhfrancois).

-This project and bookstores were generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.x.
+This project and librairies were generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.x.

 You can read how here: [Setup](https://angular.io/guide/setup-local) and [Create library](https://angular.io/guide/creating-libraries).

 The project, and libraries are open-source under MIT licenses.

 Additional modules/libraries are:

  - [@hhangular/pdfjs](pdfjs) : an angular implementation of the very good PDF viewing library without plugin of `Mozilla` [pdf.js](https://mozilla.github.io/pdf.js/).
  - [@hhangular/store](store) : a library to save component configuration in the browser's `store`.